litestar-org/polyfactory/docs/usage/configuration.rst

 Randomized Collection Length
 ----------------------------

-Set of fields that allow you to generate collection with random length.
+Set of fields that allow you to generate a collection with random lengths.
 By default only one item is generated.

 .. literalinclude:: /examples/configuration/test_example_6.py